kerberos-io/vault/kubernetes/README.md

 Once everything is configured correctly your cluster and DNS or `/etc/hosts` file, you should be able to access the Kerberos Vault application.
 By navigating to the domain `vault.domain.com` in your browser you will see the Kerberos Vault login page showing up.

 ![Once successfully installed Kerberos Vault, it will show you the login page.](assets/login.gif)

+## B. Self-hosted Kubernetes

+You might have the requirement to self-host your Kubernetes cluster due to various good reasons.
+In this case the installation of Kerberos Vault will be slightly "more" difficult, in the sense that specific resources are not available by default; compared to the managed Kubernetes installation.

+The good things is that installation of a self-hosted Kubernetes cluster, contains the same steps as a managed Kubernetes installation with a few extra resources on top.

+### Prerequisites

+We'll assume you have a blank Ubuntu 20.04 LTS machine (or multiple machines/nodes) at your posession.
+We'll start with updating the Ubuntu operating system.

+    apt-get update -y && apt-get upgrade -y

+#### Docker

+Let's install our container runtime `docker` so we can run our containers.

+    apt install docker.io -y

+Once installed modify the `cgroup driver`, so kubernetes will be using it correctly.
+By default Kubernetes cgroup driver was set to systems but docker was set to systemd.

+    sudo mkdir /etc/docker
+    cat <<EOF | sudo tee /etc/docker/daemon.json
+    {
+      "exec-opts": ["native.cgroupdriver=systemd"],
+      "log-driver": "json-file",
+      "log-opts": {
+        "max-size": "100m"
+      },
+      "storage-driver": "overlay2"
+    }
+    EOF

+    sudo systemctl enable docker
+    sudo systemctl daemon-reload
+    sudo systemctl restart docker

+#### Kubernetes

+After Docker being installed go ahead and install the different Kubernetes servicess and tools.

+    apt update -y
+    apt install apt-transport-https curl -y
+    curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add
+    apt-add-repository "deb http://apt.kubernetes.io/ kubernetes-xenial main"
+    apt update -y && apt install kubeadm kubelet kubectl kubernetes-cni -y

+Make sure you disable swap, this is required by Kubernetes.

+    swapoff -a

+And if you want to make it permanent after every boot.

+    sudo sed -i.bak '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab